nclskfm/nclskfm/README.md

 ## Hi there 👋

-### Joke of the day (Fri Sep 26 2025)
+### Joke of the day (Sat Sep 27 2025)
 <!-- joke -->
->Maslow's theory of higher needs does not apply to Chuck Norris.
-He only has two needs: killing people and finding people to kill.
+>Divide Chuck Norris by zero and you will in fact get one........one bad-ass that is.
 <!-- /joke -->

-*Last update: Fri, 26 Sep 2025 00:54:38 GMT*
+*Last update: Sat, 27 Sep 2025 00:53:04 GMT*

 [![Update joke](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml/badge.svg)](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml)